-No additional annual watering priorities have been identified for the Eastern Mount Lofty Ranges Water Resource Plan area, beyond those identified in the Marne Saunders (MS) Water Allocation Plan (WAP) and Eastern Mount Lofty Ranges (EMLR) WAP.
+No additional annual priorities have been identified for the Eastern Mount Lofty Ranges Water Resource Plan area, beyond those identified in the Marne Saunders (MS) Water Allocation Plan (WAP) and Eastern Mount Lofty Ranges (EMLR) WAP.

-Water dependent environmental assets and functions are managed through local WAPs and natural resources management (NRM) plans that apply in this area, but specific assets are not targeted.
-There is no held environmental water in the area.
+Water dependent environmental assets and functions are managed through local WAPs and regional Water Affecting Activities Control Policies that apply in this area, but specific assets are not targeted.
+Table 1 (taken from Department for Environment and Water, 2020) describes the sections in the EMLR and MS WAPs that identify assets and functions.

-Table 1 represents the results of an assessment by DEW of South Australia's requirements set out in sections 8.23 to 8.29 of the Basin Plan in relation to identifying the annual environmental watering priorities for the EMLR WRP Area.
+Table 2 represents the results of an assessment by DEW against requirements set out in sections 8.23 to 8.29 of the Basin Plan in relation to identifying the annual priorities for the EMLR WRP Area.
 This table includes references to the information the assessment has been based on, including the relevant water allocation plan.